Integrated road, sewer and watermain for Canterbury Avenue, Arch Street and Plesser Street

 An online engagement opportunity was held in February 2021.
 Project information and preliminary design drawings are posted within this project web page.
 The public was able to review the designs and provide written comments on the proposed works.

-A second online public information session is planned for early 2024 to present the design drawings to the public.
+A second online public information session was held in March/April 2024 to present the design drawings to the public.

 Accessibility